PDF of FAQs

 Conflict of Interest (COI): What is it?
 What are the processes for assessing, resolving and disclosing COI?

-The potential for conflicts of interest exists when an individual has the ability to control or influence the content of an education activity and has a financial relationship with a commercial interest, the products or services of which
+The potential for conflicts of interest exists when an individual has the ability to control or influence the content of an education activity and has a financial relationship with a commercial interest, the products or services of

-are pertinent to the content of the education activity.
+which are pertinent to the content of the education activity.

-A commercial interest, as defined by the American Nurses Credentialing Center (ANCC) is an entity producing, marketing, reselling, or distributing healthcare goods or services
+A commercial interest, as defined by the American Nurses Credentialing Center (ANCC) is an entity producing, marketing, reselling, or distributing healthcare goods

-consumed by or used on patients, or an entity that is owned or controlled by an entity that produces, markets, resells, or distributes healthcare goods or services consumed by or used on patients.
+or services consumed by or used on patients, or an entity that is owned or controlled by an entity that produces, markets, resells, or distributes healthcare goods or services consumed by or used on patients.

-All individuals who have the ability to control or influence the content of an education activity must disclose all relevant relationships with any commercial interest,
+All individuals who have the ability to control or influence the content of an education activity must disclose all relevant relationships with any commercial

-12 months afterward.
+effect and for 12 months afterward.
 All information disclosed must be shared with the participants/learners prior to the start of the education activity.

 What are relevant relationships?

-Relevant relationships, as defined by ANCC, are relationships with a commercial interest if the products or services of the commercial interest are related to the content
+Relevant relationships, as defined by ANCC, are relationships with a commercial interest if the products or services of the commercial interest are related to the

-of the education activity.
+content of the education activity.

 - Relationships with any commercial interest of the individual’s spouse/partner may be relevant relationships and must be reported, evaluated, and resolved.

-- Evidence of a relevant relationship with a commercial interest may include but is not limited to receiving a salary, royalty, intellectual property rights, consulting fee, honoraria, ownership interest (stock and stock options, excluding
+- Evidence of a relevant relationship with a commercial interest may include but is not limited to receiving a salary, royalty, intellectual property rights, consulting fee, honoraria, ownership interest (stock and stock options,

-diversified mutual funds), grants, contracts, or other financial benefit directly or indirectly from the commercial interest.
+excluding diversified mutual funds), grants, contracts, or other financial benefit directly or indirectly from the commercial interest.

 - Financial benefits may be associated with employment, management positions, independent contractor relationships, other contractual relationships, consulting, speaking, teaching, membership on an advisory committee or review panel,